Introduction to the Numerous Cassava Products (47 By-Products)

 7. Cassava pellets

-Cassava pellets are compact, cylindrical products made from cassava roots and stems, used as a source of energy in animal feed.
+Cassava pellets are compact, cylindrical cassava products made from cassava roots and stems, used as a source of energy in animal feed.

 They have a lower nutritional value than chips due to the inclusion of shoot parts, which increase fiber and ash content.